massoncheg/forgejo-docs/docs/admin/setup/recommendations.md

 license: 'CC-BY-SA-4.0'
 ---

-Although the default settings are appropriate for a general Forgejo instance, not every instance has the same purpose, aim, or user size.
-As a result, this is a list of suggested settings that you could use if they relate to your situation.
-The list aims to describe what it changes, what it does, and when it makes sense to make the adjustment.
+The default settings are applicable to a broad range of Forgejo instances.
+Nevertheless, not every instance has the same purpose and number of users.
+This document lists settings suggested for various situations, the results of such configuration changes, and their use cases.

 ## Recommended Settings

-After this, you will see headings being named such as `[section.part].ENABLE_FEATURE_XY`.
-This describes what setting it's talking about; in this case, it would be a setting in the section called `section.part`, while the setting name is `ENABLE_FEATURE_XY`.
-So if you wanted to change that setting in your `app.ini`, it would look like:
+In this document, configuration parameters are described as `[section.part].ENABLE_FEATURE_XY`, with `section` and `.part` indicating the section and subsection accordingly, and `ENABLE_FEATURE_XY` reflecting the key.
+As an example, here's how it would look like in the `app.ini` file:

 ```ini
 [section.part]